 1. Activities Allowed

 a.
-For base cooperative agreements to create and support centers, the center’s approved plans will specify the type of activities permitted under the award.
-Each subaward will specify the types of activities permitted under the subaward, which must be consistent with the center’s approved plans but may be only a subset of those activities outlined in the center’s approved plans.
+For base cooperative agreements to create and support Centers, the Center’s approved plans will specify the type of activities permitted under the award.
+Each subaward will specify the types of activities permitted under the subaward, which must be consistent with the Center’s approved plans but may be only a subset of those activities outlined in the Center’s approved plans.
 In any case, all activities will fit broadly into the following types of activities:

 (1) The establishment of automated manufacturing systems and other advanced production technologies, based on NIST-supported research, for the purpose of demonstrations and technology transfer (15 USC 278k(d)(1));

-(2) The active transfer and dissemination of research findings and center expertise to a wide range of companies and enterprises (15 USC 278k(d)(2)), particularly small and medium-sized manufacturers; and
+(2) The active transfer and dissemination of research findings and Center expertise to a wide range of companies and enterprises (15 USC 278k(d)(2)), particularly small- and medium-sized manufacturers; and

-(3) The facilitation of collaborations and partnerships between small and medium-sized manufacturing companies, community colleges, and area career and technical education schools, to help those entities better understand the specific needs of manufacturers and to help manufacturers better understand the skill sets that students learn in the programs offered by such colleges and schools (15 USC 278k(d)(3)).
+(3) The facilitation of collaborations and partnerships between small- and medium-sized manufacturing companies, community colleges, and area career and technical education schools, to help those entities better understand the specific needs of manufacturers and to help manufacturers better understand the skill sets that students learn in the programs offered by such colleges and schools (15 USC 278k(d)(3)).

 b.
-Cooperative Agreements to Solve New or Emerging Manufacturing Problems
+Cooperative Agreements to Solve New or Emerging Manufacturing Problems.

 The types of activities permitted under the award will be specified in the applicable NOFO and in the terms and conditions of each cooperative agreement.

 c.
-Cooperative Agreements for Disaster Assessment
+Cooperative Agreements for Disaster Assessment.

 The types of activities permitted under the award will be specified in the applicable NOFO and in the terms and conditions of each cooperative agreement.

+d.
+Cooperative Agreements for MEP Expansion Awards Pilot Program

+The types of activities permitted under the award will be specified in the applicable RFA and in the terms and conditions of each cooperative agreement.

 B. Allowable Costs/Cost Principles

-1. For base and cooperative agreements to create and support Centers, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the Department of Commerce Standard Financial Assistance Terms and Conditions; the MEP General Terms and Conditions; and any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.
+1. For base and cooperative agreements to create and support Centers, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the U.S. Department of Commerce Standard Financial Assistance Terms and Conditions; the MEP General Terms and Conditions; and any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.

-2. For cooperative agreements to solve new or emerging manufacturing problems, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the Department of Commerce Standard Financial Assistance Terms and Conditions; any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.
+2. For cooperative agreements to solve new or emerging manufacturing problems, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the U.S. Department of Commerce Standard Financial Assistance Terms and Conditions; any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.

-3. For cooperative agreements to identify and assess the impacts to small and medium manufacturers affected by natural or other disasters, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the Department of Commerce Standard Financial Assistance Terms and Conditions; any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.
+3. For cooperative agreements to identify and assess the impacts to small- and medium manufacturers affected by natural or other disasters, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the U.S. Department of Commerce Standard Financial Assistance Terms and Conditions; any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.

+4. For cooperative agreements to provide services that will improve the resiliency for domestic supply chains and to build capabilities in the MEP National Network™ for domestic supply chain resiliency and optimization, allowable costs, including prior approval requirements for certain costs, are determined in accordance with 2 CFR Part 200, the U.S. Department of Commerce Standard Financial Assistance Terms and Conditions; any specific award conditions imposed by NIST on a case-by-case basis and must be consistent with the approved project budget.

 C. Cash Management